Working with Clients Living

 Research shows that diets may result in short term weight loss followed by a return to the body’s set weight, plus a little extra.
 A year after a ‘successful’ diet the client finds themselves heavier than before.
 This is disappointing and leads to feelings of low self-worth and failure.
 However, the real story, the science behind the situation, is more complicated.

 We need to consider food scripts.
 What does ice cream mean to this client?
 Could it mean a hot summer’s day, a reward, or a way to soothe their sore throat?
 Our scripts influence our food choices and the associated emotions.
 Furthermore, how is eating used to soothe or block emotions?
-This is often revealing and insightful work, and finding authentic answers to these questions is at the heart of beginning a healthy relationships with food and feeling happier in the body they live within.
+This is often revealing and insightful work, and finding authentic answers to these questions is at the heart of beginning a healthy relationship with food and feeling happier in the body they live within.

 This is highly rewarding work for the client and for me.
-Empowering my clients with knowledge, self-compassion and self-awareness, confidence and ultimately the ability to make lifestyle changes to promote better health, becomes a shared motivation for this therapeutic intervention.
+Empowering my clients with knowledge, self-compassion, and self-awareness, confidence, and ultimately the ability to make lifestyle changes to promote better health, becomes a shared motivation for this therapeutic intervention.